geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Foiled in his art, if we the pledge regain,<br>
 The baffled Gnome may rage and storm in vain.”

-While thus he speaks, his eager arms he strains
+While thus he speaks, his eager arms he strains<br>
-To reach the casket that the Veil contains,
+To reach the casket that the Veil contains,<br>
-But Ariel seiz'd his arm, and flung him far:
+But Ariel seiz’d his arm, and flung him far:<br>
-Desist, mad youth, nor thus destruction dare!
+“Desist, mad youth, nor thus destruction dare!<br>
-Fixt by Albruno's power, this casket stands,
+Fixt by Albruno’s power, this casket stands,<br>

-Nor moves, nor opens at another's hands;
+Nor moves, nor opens at another’s hands;<br>
-W T hile touch' d by hidden springs, his snares surprize The unconscious wretch who seeks the fatal prize.
+While touch’d by hidden springs, his snares surprize<br>
+The unconscious wretch who seeks the fatal prize.<br>
-Yet had its loss fulfill'd our bold design,
+Yet had its loss fulfill’d our bold design,<br>
-Or fraud, or force, had borne it from the mine;
+Or fraud, or force, had borne it from the mine;<br>
-But know, the casket, from his reach convey'd,
+But know, the casket, from his reach convey’d,<br>
-Frees not the promise of the hapless maid,
+Frees not the promise of the hapless maid,<br>
-Himself alone, tho' gain'd by fraud his power,
+Himself alone, tho’ gain’d by fraud his power,<br>
 Must yield Maria, and the Veil restore.

-But hark! what means this sudden noise without?
+“But hark! what means this sudden noise without?<br>
-That mournful cry, and that exulting shout?
+That mournful cry, and that exulting shout?<br>
-Those varied sounds the finished fight declare,
+Those varied sounds the finished fight declare,<br>
-Haste, quit the palace, ere the Gnomes appear."
+Haste, quit the palace, ere the Gnomes appear.”

-Soon they beheld where Chrysos' faithful train
+Soon they beheld where Chrysos’ faithful train<br>
-In solemn silence bore Asbestos slain;
+In solemn silence bore Asbestos slain;<br>
-With eager looks, as slow they mov'd along,
+With eager looks, as slow they mov’d along,<br>
-Around the chief the anxious numbers throng,
+Around the chief the anxious numbers throng,<br>
-To mourn Asbestos, of the fight inquire,
+To mourn Asbestos, of the fight inquire,<br>
-And learn the doom of brother, friend, or sire:
+And learn the doom of brother, friend, or sire:<br>
-As various fates attend them, beauty's eye
+As various fates attend them, beauty’s eye<br>
-The soft effulgence beam'd of hope and joy,
+The soft effulgence beam’d of hope and joy,<br>
-Or shone more keenly thro her streaming tears,
+Or shone more keenly thro’ her streaming tears,<br>
-As brighter light thro' polish'd glass appears.
+As brighter light thro’ polish’d glass appears.<br>
-By contrast heighten'd, there delight and fear, Despair and joy, and love and hate appear,
+By contrast heighten’d, there delight and fear,<br>
+Despair and joy, and love and hate appear,<br>
-As the sun's radiance on the mountain's brow
+As the sun’s radiance on the mountain’s brow<br>
 In double darkness shews the glen below.

-Than all more fair, now Amiantha came,
-While strange forebodings agitate her frame.
-Scarce could the chief the trembling accents hear, That told at once her wishes and her fear;
-But while she waits his slow reply, the maid,
-With looks aghast, her brother's corse survey'd:
-She shriek'd, — then o'er him bent in silent woe, While grief too great forbade her tears to flow.

-On her his glistening eye brave Chrysos turn'd,

-The maid he pitied, and the brother mourn'd;

-But gathering numbers force him to declare

-The changeful fortunes of the fatal war:

-How Pyros rag'd, how Adamas had fought,

-What mighty deeds Albruno's prowess wrought;

-And here the nymph half rais'd her from the bier,

-And half forgot her brother's loss, to hear

-The glorious trophies of Albruno's spear.

-But when, while fortune crown'd their first desire,

-And from the fight their fainting foes retire,

-He told how false Marino's squadrons came,

-And whelm'd at once the hosts of earth and flame, —

-Then Ariel from the croud young Henry led,

-The war recalls me from these realms,he said;

-For rash Marino, either chief o'erthrown,

-May quit these kingdoms and assail mine own.

-But here thy guide, this faithful magnet, view,

-Still to the north thy steady course pursue,

-And soon shalt thou the rocky frontier gain,

-Where Oros guards the passage to the main.

-This wand in slumber shall his senses steep,

-And shield thee from the monsters of the deep.

-But then no more the Gnome's dark semblance wear,

-’Tis here thy safety, but thy danger there.
-'2 -10

-Last, take this casket; dark its surface seems,

-Yet it, condens'd, contains ethereal beams;

-This slender spring unlocks the hidden rays,

-Pure and exhaustless as the solar blaze:

-This lights thy progress: swift thy course pursue,

-Maria's welfare is my care — adieu."
+Than all more fair, now Amiantha came,<br>
+While strange forebodings agitate her frame.<br>
+Scarce could the chief the trembling accents hear,<br>
+That told at once her wishes and her fear;<br>
+But while she waits his slow reply, the maid,<br>
+With looks aghast, her brother’s corse survey’d:<br>
+She shriek’d, — then o’er him bent in silent woe,<br>
+While grief too great forbade her tears to flow.<br>
+On her his glistening eye brave Chrysos turn’d,<br>
+The maid he pitied, and the brother mourn’d;<br>
+But gathering numbers force him to declare<br>
+The changeful fortunes of the fatal war:<br>
+How Pyros rag’d, how Adamas had fought,<br>
+What mighty deeds Albruno’s prowess wrought;<br>
+And here the nymph half rais’d her from the bier,<br>
+And half forgot her brother’s loss, to hear<br>
+The glorious trophies of Albruno’s spear.<br>
+But when, while fortune crown’d their first desire,<br>
+And from the fight their fainting foes retire,<br>
+He told how false Marino’s squadrons came,<br>
+And whelm’d at once the hosts of earth and flame, —<br>
+Then Ariel from the croud young Henry led,<br>
+“The war recalls me from these realms, he said;<br>
+For rash Marino, either chief o’erthrown,<br>
+May quit these kingdoms and assail mine own.<br>
+But here thy guide, this faithful magnet, view,<br>
+Still to the north thy steady course pursue,<br>
+And soon shalt thou the rocky frontier gain,<br>
+Where Oros guards the passage to the main.<br>
+This wand in slumber shall his senses steep,<br>
+And shield thee from the monsters of the deep.<br>
+But then no more the Gnome’s dark semblance wear,<br>
+’Tis here thy safety, but thy danger there.<br>
+Last, take this casket; dark its surface seems,<br>
+Yet it, condens’d, contains ethereal beams;<br>
+This slender spring unlocks the hidden rays,<br>
+Pure and exhaustless as the solar blaze:<br>
+This lights thy progress: swift thy course pursue,<br>
+Maria’s welfare is my care — adieu.”

 So swift the monarch vanish'd from his sight,
 That Henry's eye could scarcely mark his flight.